-where $\operatorname{softplus}(x) = \log(1 + e^{x})$ lower-bounds the loss at zero, improves its smoothness near the origin, and behaves approximately linearly when the logit gap is large.
+where $\operatorname{softplus}(x) = \log(1 + e^{x})$ is lower-bounded by zero, improves its smoothness near the origin, and behaves approximately linearly when the logit gap is large.
 We experimented with several variants of the loss function, and found that the \textit{softplus} formulation yields the most stable optimization trajectory.
-The loss function is highlighted by the dashed block in Fig.~\ref{fig:architecture}.

-Our objective function can be interpreted as a global NPPR estimator that relaxes the hard $0$–$1$ loss and models the perturbation distribution via a GMM.
-To capture different dependency structures between the perturbations and inputs, we reuse intermediary features from the classifier and pass them through an MLP to parameterize the GMM.
+The above objective induces a learnable perturbation distribution for NPPR estimation.
+To allow the distribution to adapt to input-dependent perturbation patterns, we parameterize it using lightweight MLP heads.

-\paragraph{MLP heads} We employ a two-layer MLP to model the dependency between the input and the perturbation distribution, using features extracted from the target classifier.
-As illustrated in Fig.~\ref{fig:architecture}, the features first pass through a shared fully connected layer, followed by batch normalization and a ReLU activation function.
-Subsequently, three independent fully connected layers are employed to produce the parameters of the GMM, including the mixture weights $\pi_k$, and the mean and covariance matrices $\mu_k$ and $\Sigma_k$ for each component $k \in [K]$.
-The details of the GMM formulation are presented in the following subsection.
-In addition to modeling the dependency between the input $\bm{x}$ and the perturbations, we also consider three other types of dependency structures illustrated in Fig.~\ref{fig:arch_variants}.
+\paragraph{MLP heads for input-dependent parameterization} We parameterize the perturbation distribution using lightweight MLP heads to enable input-dependent modeling.
+As illustrated in Fig.~\ref{fig:architecture}, the MLP outputs the parameters of a Gaussian mixture model, including the mixture weights $\{\pi_k\}_{k=1}^K$, means $\{\mu_k\}_{k=1}^K$, and covariances $\{\Sigma_k\}_{k=1}^K$.
+This design allows the perturbation distribution to adapt to different inputs while remaining fully learnable.
+Additional dependency variants, including input-independent and partially conditioned settings, cf.~Fig.~\ref{fig:arch_variants} in Appendix~\ref{app:exp_setting}.